Try to imagine a world where Richard Branson never met Freddie Laker. Do you think Virgin would be the powerhouse it is today?

 Even for readers who aren’t running a content-based business, don’t worry, because as long as you have any platform to publish content, you’re good to go.
 This can range anywhere from social media posts to forums like Reddit or Quora.

-Here’s a real simple template you can use courtesy of Matthew Barby.
+Here’s a mentor request email template you can use courtesy of Matthew Barby.

 Another way to do this is to just share their content.
 If they have a blog post or a video that they’ve just published, share it to your own followers.
 Actually, leave a comment that generates discussion.
 Little details like this go a lot further than you’d think in helping you stand out from the crowd.